PlayStation 2: Market domination

 Many analysts initially predicted a close three-way matchup among the PlayStation 2, Xbox and GameCube.
-While the Xbox boasted the most powerful hardware, and the GameCube least expensive of the three, the PlayStation 2 continued to rapidly outsell both platforms.
+While the Xbox boasted the most powerful hardware, and the GameCube was the least expensive of the three, the PlayStation 2 continued to rapidly outsell both platforms.
 By October 2002, it had sold 40 million units worldwide.
 Market research firm In-Stat projected that Sony would sell 120 million consoles by 2006, reaffirming the platform's commercial dominance.
-The report highlighted the expanding scale of the video game industry, characterising it as an increasingly significant segment of the consumer electronics market.
+The report highlighted the expanding scale of the video game industry, characterizing it as an increasingly significant segment of the consumer electronics market.
 Sony cut the price of the console in 2002 from $299 to $199 in North America, undercutting both the Xbox and GameCube.
 Further price drops in Japan followed in the following year.

 In early 2004, Sony Computer Entertainment America (SCEA) reported over 25 million PlayStation 2 units had sold in North America.
 Of these, approximately 2.6 million were equipped for online play, with one million users actively engaging in online gaming services.
 While hardware sales were expected to decline as the PlayStation 2 entered its post-peak sales period, software sales remained strong.
 Analysts projected continued growth in the platform's game library and online engagement, particularly as new online-compatible titles were released and existing users looked to extend the utility of their consoles.